epicallan/crypto-bot-hs/README.md

 # crypto-bot-hs

-For identifying crypto coins that are in a state of consolidation for an extended period of time while using RSI
+For identifying crypto coins that are in a state of consolidation for an extended period of time after having dipped.